 Over 95% of website visitors will leave a website without making a purchase.
 Why?
 Because people comparison buy.
 We all do it, you see something you like and you spend the next 2 hours searching through sites to see if you can get a discount code for the site you’re on, or find it cheaper elsewhere.

 Setting up a remarketing campaign is not like setting up a normal advert & requires extra expertise usually.
 However, if you are feeling up to it – Try to encourage repeat business.
 You may wish to include an exclusive offer or discount code to re-engage returning customers.
 For new clients who may have visited a specific product page, it is possible to dynamically target them with the same product.
 Consider the following:

 - Ensure the adverts match up to your brand, your advert also raises brand awareness

 - Include a still and text version of your advert as some websites will not support images or videos

-- Always use a call to action as covered in a previous blog post
+- Always use a call to action

 - Create different ad formats to test which convert best

 - Use Google Analytics to see how people are responding to your landing pages

 - Plus many more elements contribute to a remarketing campaign.
 If you want to speak to us regarding remarketing, please use the quick email button at the bottom of the post